BSMP-Coders/intermediate-storytelling-with-ai/lesson-2.2/README.md

 ## ✔️ Activities [45 minutes]

-[**Explore Speech and Text Services**](activity-explore-speech-text-services.md): Dive into Azure's Speech Service to understand how to convert speech to text and text to speech.
-Experiment with real-time transcription and audio generation.
+[**Speech to Text (STT) Application**](activity-speech-to-text-app.md): Dive into Azure's Speech Service to understand how to convert speech to text and text to speech.
+Experiment with real-time transcription.

+[**Text to Speech Application**](activity-text-to-speech-app.md): Dive into Azure's Speech Service to understand how to convert text to speech and use a variety of languages.
+Experiment with real-time audio generation.

 [**Learn About Responsible AI**](activity-responsible-ai.md): Explore the principles of Responsible AI and how to apply them in your projects.
 Understand the importance of fairness, accountability, and transparency in AI systems.